-IT professionals within the information protection field who need to meet government mandated requirements for information assurance (IA) training certification are on a tight deadline, which will be explained in this article.
-IT professionals looking to expand their information security knowledge to qualify for more lucrative government jobs handling IA would benefit from specialized training as well, for a few reasons.
+Cybersecurity professions who need to meet government mandated requirements for information assurance (IA) training certification are on a tight deadline.
+IT professionals looking to expand their information security knowledge to qualify for more lucrative government jobs would benefit from specialized training as well.

-Over the next decade, certified information systems managers will experience more job opportunities, greater job security and higher earnings, according to the Bureau of Labor Statistics (BLS).
-Plus, certified information systems managers can command salaries about 10 to 15% higher than noncertified individuals in comparable roles.
-Contributing factors to the increased need will be from technology growth, competition and greed.
+Over the next decade, certified information systems managers are projected to experience more job opportunities, greater job security and higher earnings, according to the U.S. Bureau of Labor Statistics (BLS).
+Plus, certified information systems managers can command salaries roughly 10-to-15% higher than noncertified individuals in comparable roles.
+Contributing factors to the increased need are expected to be from technology growth, competition and greed.

-As technologies grow more competitive with one another, the need for certified IT professionals will increase.
+As technologies grow more competitive with one another, the need for certified IT professionals is expected to increase.
 These professionals will need to be able to adopt the most efficient software and systems for their clients’ safety, as well as be able to troubleshoot when a problem occurs.
-Their goal will be to protect critical information in a range of areas from credit card numbers to social security numbers, and secured government information to corporate financial records.
-Most importantly certification ensures that these IT professionals are qualified to not only handle sensitive systems, but that they are able to responsibly handle sensitive information as well.
+Their goal should be to protect critical information in a range of areas from credit card numbers to social security numbers, and secured government information to corporate financial records.
+Certification ensures that these IT professionals are qualified to not only handle sensitive systems, but that they are able to responsibly handle sensitive information as well.

 Information security is often misconstrued for being information assurance and vice versa.
 Both areas of data protection are related, but there are fundamental differences.
 Information assurance not only protects data, software and hardware, it also serves a purpose for protecting those items from hacking and malicious code attacks.
 Plus, IA covers a broad area of governmental duties which can range from fraud examination to forensic science, criminology to disaster recovery, and much more.

-Back in the old days, before IA existed the practice was simply known as information security, which had three controlling interests: confidentiality, integrity and availability.
-The goal was as simple; all that was needed was a couple of guards put in charge of a computer’s safety and well being.
+Before IA existed, the practice was simply known as information security, which had three controlling interests: confidentiality, integrity and availability.
+The goal was as simple - all that was needed was a couple of guards put in charge of a computer’s safety and well being.
 As technology evolved, information assurance came into the forefront of importance.
 Its goal was to guarantee that the data being protected was authentic and valid.
 By combining the key points from information security and IA together, you now have the five fundamental pieces that make up information assurance today:

-As you can see, you cannot have a proper IA protocol in place without all five of these facets working together hand-in-hand.
-Information security professionals receiving specialized training in IA will increase their value as an employee.
+You cannot have a proper IA protocol in place without all five of these facets working together hand-in-hand.
+Information security professionals receiving specialized training in IA can help increase their value as an employee.

-Since 2004, the DoD mandated that all full- and part-time military service members, contractors and foreign employees with privileged access to information systems must acquire a commercial information security credential accredited by the American National Standards Institute (ANSI).
-The mandate also expresses that all information assurance personnel must become compliant with this directive by the end of 2011.
+Since 2004, the DoD mandated that all full- and part-time military servicemembers, contractors and foreign employees with privileged access to information systems must acquire a commercial information security credential accredited by the American National Standards Institute (ANSI).

 Villanova University is widely recognized as a leader in online professional education.
-Ranked as the #1 Master’s University in the Northern Region by U.S. News & World Report for 20 years, Villanova offers intensive, non-degree programs for working professionals who wish to improve their skills and progress in their career.
+Villanova offers intensive, non-degree programs for working professionals who wish to improve their skills and progress in their career.
 You can learn anytime, anywhere at your own pace and view professor-led lectures through video-based, e-learning technology.